-Australian-based, NSX-listed PYX Resources operates the Mandiri Tenement in Indonesia, which has been in production since August 2015.
-The Mandiri Mine is located in the alluvium-rich region of Central Kalimantan, 20 km away from the nearest township of Kuala Kurun, and 170 km north of the provincial capital city, Palangkaraya.
+Australian-based, NSX-listed PYX Resources operates the Mandiri and Tisma deposits in Indonesia.
+In production since August 2015, the Mandiri deposit is located in the alluvium-rich region of Central Kalimantan, 23 km away from the nearest township of Kuala Kurun, and 100 km north of the provincial capital city, Palangkaraya.
+On 15 February 2021, PYX completed the acquisition of Tisma, an outstanding mineral sands deposit located in close proximity to the existing Mandiri tenement.
+This is a highly transformative and accretive acquisition for PYX: